PeterC66/m4ops/NotesStandardsPractices.md

 - Our main development environment is VSCode - intelligent code editing
 - [Documentation](https://code.visualstudio.com/docs?start=true) and [Chrome debugging in VSCode](https://github.com/Microsoft/vscode-chrome-debug/blob/master/README.md#troubleshooting)
+- a workspace (defined by an editable workspace file) is defined to be one or more folders and VSCode settings - we will not use them, unless it becomes necessary
+- Note that all VSCode settings (including cSpell words) are done at the **folder** level (eg in C:\projects\m4ops\.vscode\settings.json), rather than at the User (C:\Users\Peter_2\AppData\Roaming\Code\User) or workspace level
+- Similarly for ESLint
 - Use Ctrl+Shift+P for the list of commands (Ctrl+S to save - but we have set it to save automatically), and use Ctrl+space for **context-sensitive snippets** (or start typing)

 - For documentation and markdown see separate [Documenting](#Documenting) section below